Peter Van Greenaway: Novels

-Critical Appraisal
+Critical appraisal

 The dialogue in The Medusa Touch was described by Kim Newman as "incredibly misanthropic".

 Van Greenaway's writing is described in his Encyclopedia of Science Fiction entry as "the astringent, side-of-the-mouth pessimistic voice which became a trademark".

+Personal Life

+According to the Scotland's People website, which holds records for Scotland, Van Greenaway was married to his long-time partner and editor Marie Gladys Stroud in Inverness, Scotland, in 1984.